A/Prof Tsu-Hui (Hubert) Low

 My first job was…

-Working as an assistant nurse at Woodlands Nursing Home, Cherrybrook, followed by a part-time tutor job with the School of Anatomy, UNSW.
+Working as an assistant nurse at the nursing home.
+Subsequently, he took up a part-time assistant lecturer/ casual tutor job at the School of Anatomy, UNSW.

 Why did you want to work in healthcare?

-I like basic science and the ability to make a difference for people.
-Clinical medicine covers both.
+I like basic science/ epidemiology and the ability to interact and help people.
+Clinical medicine covers all that spectrum.